ekbann/chromebook-basilisk2-sdl2/README.md

 A 200MB disk image is also included here with pre-installed Mac OS 7.6.1 and Prince of Persia 1 for a quick demonstration of sound and graphics at 640x480 and 256 colors.

-To install, boot into your freshly created Raspberry Pi OS Lite and login with the default user "pi" (password "raspberry").
+To install, boot into your freshly created Debian 'netinst' and login with the root user.
 Then run the following commands:

     sudo apt install git
     git clone https://github.com/ekbann/chromebook-basilisk2-sdl2
     cd chromebook-basilisk2-sdl2
     bash run.sh

-When the script ends, it will run Basilisk II automatically but you can also manually start with the commands below.
+In the first run, answer YES to update/upgrade the system, and install all the packages needed for our minimal installation.
+Go grab a cup of coffee and when its done, it will automatically reboot and greet you with a graphical login screen.

+Login as root once again.
+The i3 windows manager will ask to create a config file, answer YES.
+Choose the ALT key as your i3 modifier key.

+Open a terminal windows with ALT+ENTER and execute the commands below:

+    cd chromebook-basilisk2-sdl2
+    bash run.sh

+This time around, answer NO to the update/upgrade step.
+Go grab another cup of coffee and wait for the script to end.
+Reboot so that the additional configuration takes effect.

+Login as root one last time, open a xterm, and run Basilisk II.
+Note that Pulse audio does not run as root so there will be no sound.
+Once we have a working BasiliskII running, move all the required files over to the normal user you created during the Debian netinst installation (e.g. sjobs):

+    mv /root/HD200MB /home/sjobs/
+    mv /root/Quadra800.ROM /home/sjobs/
+    mv /root/.basilisk_ii_* /home/sjobs/
+    cp /root/.Xresources /home/sjobs
+    chown sjobs:sjobs /home/sjobs/*
+    chown sjobs:sjobs /home/sjobs/.Xresources

 Enjoy!

-NOTE: Whenever you reboot your Pi, you need to reload the snd-pcm-oss module before running Basilisk II for sound output. snd-pcm-oss is a kernel module from ALSA's OssEmulation which emulates the old OSS audio devices /dev/dsp and /dev/audio.

-    sudo modprobe snd-pcm-oss
-    BasiliskII

 You can change the screen resolution by editing the .basilisk_ii_prefs and change the "screen" parameter.
 For some serious work, you can try the following: